JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 7: No space left on device

+Learn how to model tree structures, and see a demo of generating Kotlin code programmatically.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/7)
 * Check out the solution in the video:

 ![YouTube](youtube.svg){width=25}{type="joined"} [Advent of Code 2022 Day 7 | Kotlin](https://www.youtube.com/watch?v=Q819VW8yxFo)

 ### Day 8: Treetop tree house

+See the `sequence` builder in action, and how far a first draft of a program and an idiomatic Kotlin solution can differ (with special guest Roman Elizarov!).

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/8)
 * Check out the solution in the video: